tropicbliss/imfeelinglucky/README.md

 Boredom.

-To add on to that, this mod could potentially help speedrunners increase their loot chances such that they get a chance to practice the later stages of the game without having to waste their time grinding for loot drops.
+To add on to that, this mod could potentially help speedrunners increase their loot chances such that they get a chance to practice the later stages of the game without having to waste their time grinding for loot drops from terrible seeds.